cockpit-project/cockpituous/tasks/README.md

 # Cockpit Continuous Integration tasks

-This is the staging container and configuration for the Cockpit integration tests and automated maintenance tasks.
-This documentation is for deployment on Fedora 22+ or RHEL 7+.
+This is the container and configuration for the Cockpit integration tests and automated maintenance tasks.
+This documentation is for deployment on Fedora 35+, Fedora CoreOS, or RHEL 8+.

-Use the following commands to run the tasks container as a one off:

-    $ sudo yum -y install docker atomic oci-kvm-hook
-    $ sudo systemctl start docker
-    $ sudo atomic run cockpit/tasks

 The container has optional mounts:

  * `/secrets`: A directory for tasks specific secrets, with at least the following files:
+   * `s3-keys/*`: files with S3 access tokens for image upload/download and task log bucket
+   * `server.{pem,key}`: TLS certificate for cockpit/image container, for image upload/download and log sink
    * `ssh-config`: SSH configuration file containing a 'sink' host
    * The SSH config usually goes along with an SSH key `id_rsa{,.pub}` and a `known_hosts` file
  * `/run/secrets/webhook`: A directory for secrets shared with the webhook container, with the following files: